mosmz95/Polishing_Simulation_of_Boat_Hull/README.md

   roslaunch robot_slider_description rviz_trajectoryplanning_launch.launch
 ```

-5. if the desired joint positions are known in advance, you can edit the python file ``` robotslider_command.py``` inside robot_slider_controller package, then execute it:
+5. if the desired joint positions are known in advance, you can edit the python file  ```robotslider_command.py``` inside the  robot_slider_controller package, then execute it:
 ```bash
   rosrun robot_slider_controller robotslider_command.py
 ```